 If your SSD/HSSD/HDD doesn’t show when Secure Erase is selected (or show as unsupported) they may be encrypted with Bitlocker.
-You may need to unlock the PSID in order to proceed.
-I demonstrate this for a Crucial here:
+You may need to unlock the PSID in order to proceed (see notes below).

 On a Lenovo Yoga 14 (20DM/20DN) with a 16 GB SSD Cache Drive and a 500 GB HDD.
 The chances are the Drives will be frozen and you will be unable to select them when you first launch Secure Erase.
 Select Sleep, you will get a black screen for a couple of seconds and when the system wakes up from the Sleep, the Drives should be Not Frozen: